 Wait.
 There are two questions I ask first:

 Eager buyers are a bit annoyed with these questions.
 They want to see the home.
 Then if they like it, they will be open to discussing those details.

+There is a lot of confusion around what goes into buying a home.
+Especially, home buyers do not understand the role of the agent.
 Real estate agents are not like salespersons behind a jewelry counter.
 We won’t pull out all of the items to show you and let you try on with the assumption that you have money.
 Here are the differences:

 - We are professionally licensed and held to a high Code of Ethics.

-There are contracts and agreements to consider.
+When buying a home, there are contracts and agreements to consider.
 If you have an existing Buyer’s Agency Agreement with another agent, you should only be working with that agent.
 That agent may not have explained the loyalty duties you have to them when you signed the Agreement.
 But that does not let you (and me) off the hook.
 Agents need to be careful and very respectful of existing relationships.